 See more pictures of Port Alexander here:

-Port Alexander is a small community on the southeast coast of Baranof Island in the Alexander Archipelago of Southeast Alaska.
-The fishing village is named after the estuary it is located on, and was once the center of the largest trolling fleet in Alaska.
+Port Alexander is an embayment and small community on the southeast coast of Baranof Island in the Alexander Archipelago of Southeast Alaska.
+The fishing village is named after the estuary, and was once the center of the largest trolling fleet in Alaska.

 During the 1920s and 1930s, a year-round community had evolved around the prosperous fishing fleet, and houses, stores, restaurants, a post office, and a school were constructed.
 During the summer, over 1,000 fishing boats would anchor in the protected harbor, and the town had a population of as many as 2,500 people.
 Beginning in 1938, fish stocks declined dramatically and processing became uneconomical.
 Today Port Alexander has only a few year-around residents, and the economy still relies on commercial and subsistence fishing, as well as forest resources.
 Read more here and here.
 Download the latest version of the CoastView app and explore more of Port Alexander here: